 You can reduce this number by minifying and combining your files.
 This reduces the size of each file, as well as the total number of files.

-Redirects are often necessary when you move and delete pages, and are the best way to eliminate issues with broken links.
+Redirects are often necessary when you move/delete pages, and are the best way to eliminate issues with broken links.
 Although they have their purpose, they can also be detrimental, having too many can create additional HTTP requests, which can negatively impact page speed, especially on mobile devices.
 It’s best to keep them to a minimum, or if possible remove them entirely.

 If you are unsure whether your website has redirects or not, the best place to start is by using Screaming Frog which will analyse your website to identify all of the redirects currently on your site.

 Cloudflare offers a free plan which is great to see what the service offers, and how it affects you, without making any long term commitments.
 This software can also be used for many of the points mentioned above, including compressing resources, minimising redirects which also offers security features.
-Alternatively, MaxCDN is another option which offers full CDN services only with its main focus being on improving load times - this is a paid for service which offers a free month trial.
+Alternatively, MaxCDN is another option that offers full CDN services only with its main focus being on improving load times — this is a paid-for service that offers a freehttps://www.stackpath.com/maxcdn/ month trial.

-Getting your page speed to be where you want them is a challenging and long process, it can take many attempts and lots of trial and error.
-But it’ll be worth it.
-As mentioned previously it can have a significantly positive impact on your overall site performance along with being a great experience for the customer journey.
-Don’t forget - although the tips highlighted above will help improve your website speed, they don’t need to be implemented at once.
-This can be an on-going project.
+Getting your page speed to be where you want them is a challenging and long process.
+It can take many attempts and lots of trial and error, But it’ll be worth it.
+As mentioned previously it can have a significantly positive impact on your overall site performance.
+Along with being a great experience for the customer journey.
+Don’t forget — although the tips highlighted above will improve your website speed, they don’t need to be implemented simultaneously.
+This can be an ongoing project.
 Just make sure you’re monitoring the website speed using appropriate tools.